EasyPost/easy-ui/documentation/decisions/008_support_theming.md

 }
 ```

 As part of setup, the ThemeProvider will inline `:root` CSS variables based on the specified theme configuration and color scheme.
-Those CSS variables can be referenced in components.
+These CSS variables are sent with the server preventing inaccurate flashes of themes.
+These CSS variables are then able to be referenced in component CSS.

 ### Reading theme configuration